 Larger louvers will have more square feet of free area than a smaller louver, but the percentage of total louver area will be the same across both sizes.
 A louver with more free area will have less pressure drop than a louver with less free area, since there is more space for air flow.

 When choosing a louver for air performance, look for a model that provides the most free area for the size you need.
 These louvers will provide the most airflow through the louver with minimal pressure drop, allowing for the most efficient airflow through your HVAC system.

 By choosing air performance, you end up minimizing the amount of power needed to drive air through intake and exhaust louvers.
 This saves power and money over time!

 Requirements Come First!

-If you need a louver that provides efficient air flow, then consider a model with high free area, low pressure drop, and a relatively flat blade profile.
+If you need a louver that provides efficient air flow, then consider a model with a high free area, low pressure drop, and a flat blade profile.
 These louvers will maximize airflow and increase efficiency in your HVAC system.

 Every little bit counts when designing an efficient HVAC system.
 What do you look for when choosing a louver?
 What aspects stand out the most?
 Share your thoughts on louvers in the Comments section.
 We want to hear from you!